umasel/Global_Inflation_Trends_Dashboard/README.md

 1. **Title and Introduction**:
    - Title of the dashboard
    - An introductory image
-   - A brief blurb about the project
+   - A brief blurb about the project with instructions on navigating the dashboard
    - Links to data sources
 2. **Country-wise Inflation Trends**:
    - Interactive dropdown for country selection
    - Time series visualisation of inflation rates from 1980 to 2024
-   - Calculation and presentation of country-specific statistics and metadata
+   - Calculation and presentation of country-specific statistics
 3. **Year-wise Heatmap**:
    - Interactive dropdown for year selection
-   - Choropleth map to visualize global inflation rates for the selected year
+   - Choropleth map to visualise global inflation rates for the selected year
 4. **Factors Influencing Inflation**:
    - Original research to explore and present factors influencing inflation
    - Visual representation of these factors